-If you have a question about use, inquire with an email or phone call!
+If you have a question about a particular license, inquire directly to the foundry with an email or phone call!
 Most foundries will be happy to point you to the licensing you need, or create a custom licence if their available licences don’t cover your needs.

 Desktop licences are the most popular option and are usually treated as the base licensing type with other EULAs viewed as add-ons or upgrades.
 You will be given a download of the typeface to install on your computer and use in any program that you wish.

 They are usually sold in “users” or amount of people who will have access to use the font on a computer.
 Usually, you get a bulk discount for each user you add onto the licence, so if the cost for 1 user is $20, you might get 2 users for $35, etc.

 Some EULAs limit the amount of devices that the fonts can be installed on (example 2 devices) and will allow you to make a limited number of backup copies as well (usually 1).
 Others will allow it to be installed on unlimited devices as long as the amount of people who have access doesn’t exceed the amount of users paid for.
 That’s great news for those of us with 12 computers all to ourselves ;)